mysociety/twfy-votes-django/src/votes/markdown/motion_types.md

 ## Programme

-A programme motion sets out the timetable and time avaliable for a bill to be debated.
+A programme motion sets out the timetable and time available for a bill to be debated.

 ## Closure